-Car accidents involve a tremendous amount of science when evaluating the impact on a vehicle occupant’s body.
-Whiplash is a common cause of most neck and back injuries (Accident Related), whether the injury is discogenic or facetogenic in nature.
-In a vehicle crash the shear speed and force create such dramatic acceleration/deceleration that the body is not prepared for.
+Car accidents involve a tremendous amount of physics when evaluating the impact on a vehicle occupant’s body.
+Whiplash is a common cause of neck and back injuries resulting from a car accident, whether the injury is to the spinal disc or facet joint.
+During a vehicle crash, the speed and force creates a dramatic acceleration/deceleration that the body is not prepared for.
 Sometimes these injuries can be repaired through physical medicine or pain management intervention as we have previously discussed.

 Dolman Law Group has years of experience in assisting victims with neck and back pain.
 In addition to setting you up with the right doctors for your issue, we work tirelessly to assist victims in obtaining a proper recovery to offset damages caused by a negligent party.